sagarbuddhic/questions/README.md

 Logs (Kibana logs)\
 Admin processes (Run admin/management tasks as one-off processes)\

+Design patterns are reusable solutions to common problems in software design

 ## Solid Principles

 * S - This principle states that every method/class should handle a single responsibility.
        This is important because it results in better readability of code and separation of concerns.
 * O - open to extension, closed for modification. *The idea is that a class, once implemented, should be closed for any further modification.
 If any more functionality is needed,